How to create a React signature pad

 Table of contents

-In this post, you’ll learn how to create a signature pad for your React.js web application by using the Nutrient library.
+In this post, you’ll learn how to create a signature pad for your React.js web application using the Nutrient library.
 You’ll first create a React.js project using Vite, and then you’ll install the Nutrient library to add a signature pad to PDF documents.

 How to create a React signature pad